go-kit/kit/README.md

 ## Sponsors

-Click on Sponsor, above, for more information on sponsorship.
+Click [here](https://github.com/sponsors/peterbourgon) or Sponsor, above, for more information on sponsorship.

 ## Motivation